freenas/freenas-docs/userguide/storage.rst

 encryption to work.
 A failure or misconfiguration of any of these can prevent successful replication.

-All replication logs are located in :file:`/var/log/zettarepl.log`.
-You can inspect logs of any specific replication task by clicking on it's state.
+Replication logs are saved in :file:`/var/log/zettarepl.log` and can be inspect logs of any specific replication task by clicking on it's state.

 SSH